 Unreasonable Noise - Fine $1,000

-No person shall deposit or allowed to be deposited any human excrement, vomit, spittle, or other bodily waste unless it is deposited in a receptacle intended for such purpose.
+No person shall deposit or allow to be deposited any human excrement, vomit, spittle, or other bodily waste unless it is deposited in a receptacle intended for such purpose.

 Disturbing the Peace - Fine $200